-When the high court accepted his case, Washington attorney Abe Fortas-"one of the best in the country," Gideon calls himwas appointed to represent Gideon.
-As the case drew interest, attorneys general from 22 states which had public defender laws of the law.
-"A little bit from one fellow, the court."
-Gideon also drew help and something else from another from the American Civil Liber-
+When the high court accepted his case, Washington attorney Abe Fortas-"one of the best in the country," Gideon calls him-was appointed to represent Gideon.
+As the case drew interest, attorneys general from 22 states which had public defender laws entered the case as "friends of the court."
+Gideon also drew heip and something else from another from the American Civil Liber-